Very Dark Brown Stool Almost Black: 3 Causes Explained.

 3- bleeding into your gut.

-The most dangerous, and the most unlikely cause of very dark brown stool.
+The most dangerous and unlikely cause of very dark brown stool.
 Because it is less frequent compared to food and medications.

 Also, Bleeding into the upper part of your gut (esophagus, stomach, and early part of small intestine) causes JET BLACK stool rather than a very dark brown stool.
 Minor and recurrent bleeds can cause black spots or speckles in the stool.